atheendre130505/atheendre130505/README.md

 # 👋 Hi, I'm Atheendre Ramesh

-Welcome to my GitHub!
+Welcome to my GitHub!!!
 I'm an enthusiastic developer with a passion for AI, machine learning, robotics, and building practical solutions through code.
 Here you'll find a mix of personal projects, academic explorations, and open-source contributions, covering topics from neural networks to web applications.

 ## 🚀 Featured Projects